 Circuit workout you can try today

 Circuit training is a great way to combine both your resistance and cardio training at the same time!
-By combining both cardio and resistance exercises you can get a full body workout in less time, and you can do it with a partner or in a group: hello motivation!
+By combining both cardio and resistance exercises you can get a full-body workout in less time, and you can do it with a partner or in a group: hello motivation!

-Circuits are extraordinary because it they work the entire body and require strenuous use of certain muscle groups for an extended period of time, this can provide us with that “toned” look we strive for!
+Circuits are extraordinary because they work the entire body and require strenuous use of certain muscle groups for an extended period of time, this can provide us with that “toned” look we strive for!

-Circuits, when done correctly, take aspects of high intensity interval training in their intensity and interval qualities, but combine weight training for extended periods of time.
+Circuits, when done correctly, take aspects of high-intensity interval training in their intensity and interval qualities, but combine weight training for extended periods of time.
 This double-edged sword can help you knock out both your cardio and weight training in 20-30 minutes.

-Ideally we want to alternate between stations of cardio and stations of weight training.
+Ideally, we want to alternate between stations of cardio and stations of weight training.

 Now when I teach circuits I usually have 6 stations per session.
-Below you will see six cardio exercises and twelve resistance training exercises but you can certainly add any exercises you enjoy doing (for explanation of exercises go to Bodybuilding.com):
+Below you will see six cardio exercises and twelve resistance training exercises but you can certainly add any exercises you enjoy doing (for an explanation of exercises go to Bodybuilding.com):

 - Standing high knees